 The single most important thing you can do for your health is be an informed, label-reading consumer.
-When you purchase packaged, processed, manufactured foods, there is a high chance those foods contain food additives designed to increase shelf life, improve flavor or texture, or make the food more appealing to the eye.
-Unfortunately, a lot of these additives are downright dangerous.
+When you purchase packaged, processed, manufactured foods, there is a high chance those foods contain food additives designed to increase shelf life, improve flavour or texture, or make the food more appealing to the eye.
+Unfortunately, a lot of these additives can also be downright dangerous.

 Read on to see the 10 worst food ingredients that you should avoid.

 An artificial sweetener found in “diet,” “sugar-free,” and “no sugar added” products, aspartame (also known as Sweet n Low or Equal) is a combination of two amino acids and methanol.
 Three independent studies have found that aspartame causes cancer in animals, and one long-term study of humans conducted by researchers at the Harvard School of Public Health found evidence that aspartame poses a slightly increased cancer risk to men.
 It has also been linked to pre-term delivery of babies, as well as headaches and dizziness in some people.
 Stay clear of diet products that claim to be “sugar free” as if they were a healthier choice; they most likely contain this artificial sweetener instead.